Netball Buying Guide

 Material:

-The Mitre Venturi netball is manufactured with this innovative exterior material, offering better grip and durability as a result.
+The Mitre Pursue netball is manufactured with the Nano technology compond rubber surface and dual positive grip emboss, which offers better grip and durability as a result.

-Some other fairly high specification netball such as the Mitre Shooter feature a high quality synthetic and natural rubber compound exterior, offer good grip and control.
+Some other fairly high specification netball such as the Mitre Shooter feature a high quality synthetic and natural rubber Nano compound exterior, offer good grip and control on all surfaces

 Bladder: